hendrikbgr/YandexMail-Account-Creator/README.md

 pip install -r requirements.txt
 ```

-After that you can proceed to edit the Script.
+After that you can proceed to start the Script.

 ## Running 🏃🏽‍♂️

 To run this script open your Terminal in the project directory.

-To start the Email Creator Script enter:
+To start the Account Creator Script enter:

 ```
 python creator.py